syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Getting-Started.md

 ## Select the date range programmatically

-You can set or change the selected date range programmatically by using SelectedRange property.
-If you not assign any value for the `SelectedDate` property, `CalendarDateRangePicker` will automatically assign the current system date as `SelectedDate`.
+You can set or change the selected date range programmatically by using `SelectedRange` property.
+By default, the `SelectedRange` property value is `null`.

 {% tabs %}
 {% highlight C# %}